maddy-tod/quantum/Notes/MultiQubitGates.md

 The superposition between the states where all 3 qubits are in the |0> state and the one where all 3 qubits are in the |1> state is called the GHZ state.
 This is written (1/root 2)(|000> - |111>).

 The combined properties of a 3 qubit system can be predicted - eg what happens if we measure all 3 qubits in the X direction (XXX) - but the individual outcomes per qubit cannot be predicted.
 When all 3 qubits are measured in the X direction the result is always -1.
 If 2 are measured in the Y direction and 1 in the X we get 1.
 The result is calculated by multiplying all the values read together, where a read 0 is mapped to a 1, and a read 1 is mapped to a -1.

+### Spooky Action at a distance
+A helpful [video](https://www.youtube.com/watch?v=ZuvK-od647c) explaining entanglement and Bell tests.

+Einstein described entanglement as spooky action at a distance as it seemed to suggest that the qubits could communicate at speeds faster than the speed of light, which went against his theory of relativity.
+He theorised that the particles 'agreed' before they were separated and measured which spin they would have, however the Bell test disproves this.
+Over several Bell tests you can show  statistically that the theory of local variables must not be true, and a GHZ circuit can also show this but in one run.